top of page

 Use Anchors, Not Timers

-• After my meeting, I take a sensory break
+• After a meeting, I take a short sensory break

 Start With One or Two Reset Rituals